Mansour Assoumani: Leeds United

 On 17 December 2008, Assoumani was handed a one-month contract with League One team Leeds United after a successful trial which also saw him score a goal in a reserve team game against York City.
 He made his debut three days later in a 3–1 defeat to Milton Keynes Dons.
 He played the first half at right-back, but due to the substitution of Ľubomír Michalík at half-time, Assoumani played the second half in his more favoured position of centre-back.

 Assoumani was unfortunate that Gary McAllister who signed him was sacked after the game after a run of 5 defeats in a row.
 Assoumani didn't figure at all under new manager Simon Grayson.
 He was released on 18 January 2009.
 On 22 January 2009 he was offered a week-long trial with Crewe Alexandra however he was released without being offered a contract.

 Wrexham

 On 26 March 2009, Assoumani joined Conference National side Wrexham, making his debut on 7 April in a 0–0 draw with Histon.

 Stockport County

-Assounami signed for League Two side Stockport County on 2 August 2010.
+Assoumani signed for League Two side Stockport County on 2 August 2010.
 Assoumani scored his first goal for County in their 2–0 win over Macclesfield Town on 4 September 2010.

 After making 36 appearances for county, in May 2011 he was informed that he would not be offered a contract by the club for the 2011/12 season.